Inside an Internal Communication Strategy

 Instant Messaging Tools

 Instant messaging tools allow employees to send instant text messages, share photos and videos with coworkers.
 Once you narrow down the types of internal communication tools you want to use, it’s up to you to find the ones with the features and capabilities that go hand-in-hand with your internal communication strategy.
 What aspects of a communication strategy are most important to you?
 Did we miss anything?
-Let us know in the comment section or via Twitter @EnovaPoint.
+Let us know via Twitter @EnovaPoint.